awesome-p2p/masala/README.md

 in intervals until another node is found.
 With a bootstrap server, it is also possible to connect nodes around the globe.
 Masala also includes a very simple DNS server so it can be used as a local upstream DNS server.
+A simple Web-Server does the same for simple queries like e.g. http://localhost:8080/foo.p2p.

 ## OPTIONS